 (c) Functional and presentation currency

 These consolidated financial statements are presented in Bermuda dollars, which is also the Bank's functional currency.
+All amounts have been rounded to the nearest thousand, unless otherwise indicated.

 (d) Use of estimates and judgments